RoboSSM: Scalable In-context Imitation Learning via State-Space Models: Conclusion

 \section{Conclusion}

-In this work, we introduce \methodname{}, a scalable in-context imitation-learning framework built on state-space models (SSMs). \methodname{} executes unseen tasks and exhibits strong prompt-length extrapolation, handling few-shot prompts with linear-time inference.
-Across the LIBERO benchmarks, it processes prompts up to 16 times longer than those seen in training and outperforms Transformer-based ICIL methods, highlighting SSMs as a promising backbone for long-context robotics.
+In this work, we introduce \methodname{}, a scalable in-context imitation-learning framework built on state-space models (SSMs). \methodname{} executes unseen tasks via few-shot prompts with strong prompt-length extrapolation and linear-time inference.
+Across the LIBERO benchmarks, \methodname{} can process prompts up to 16 times longer than those seen during training, which enables it to (1) outperform Transformer-based ICIL methods under increased numbers of demonstrations in the prompt and (2) generalize to long-horizon tasks.
 Building on these results, \methodname{} can support continual adaptation for lifelong learning by simply being fed demonstration prompts for new tasks, without any task-specific parameter updates.

-Despite this potential, our study is limited in its coverage of more complex, compositional tasks.
-Moreover, comprehensively addressing novel tasks will require broader and more diverse training corpora.
-Future work may explore scaling datasets in both size and diversity to enable more effective generalization to novel tasks and complex task suites.
+While \methodname{} highlights the potential of SSMs as a promising backbone for long-context ICIL, comprehensively addressing novel tasks will require broader and more diverse training corpora.
+Future work may explore scaling datasets in both size and task diversity to enable more effective generalization to novel tasks.
+In addition, while validation of \methodname{} on real robots across diverse real-world tasks is not essential to the core contribution of this work, it could further demonstrate its generalization capability.